Steward

 High spend on one asset should trigger review.
 Low spend on a critical system may also be a warning if it means no service records exist.

-The packet should surface both patterns.
+The report should call out both patterns.

 Practical checklist

-Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a packet.
+Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a maintenance report.

 Group by building.